sedEZ/K-means-Clustering/README.md

 print(result.acc) for checking average accuracy!

 ## Compate with sklearn.cluster.k_means_sklearn
-At the end of the code, I run sklearn.cluster.k_means_sklearn and checks its accuracy The functions used on it are the same with functions used in class "our_k_means" (To postprocess the clustering, like calculate mass & relabel)
+At the end of the code, I run sklearn.cluster.KMeans and checks its accuracy The functions used on it are the same with functions used in class "our_k_means" (To postprocess the clustering, like calculate mass & relabel)